nkss-dev/atlas/courses/MAIR24.md

 # Objectives

 - Enable the students to write the algorithms for the real life problems and logical development and analysing the solutions.

 # Content

 ## Unit 1

-1. Discrete Probability
+1. **Discrete Probability:**
    - Introductory Examples
    - Basic definitions
    - Engineering applications of probability